Help Center Submit a ticket Sign In Submit a ticket

 2. A release that is submitted / under review (not yet live)

 Once you submit, the release locks for review and you can no longer edit or delete it yourself.
-If you need to stop it before it goes live, submit a support ticket (or reply on the existing one) with the release title and ask us to cancel it.
+If you need to stop it before it goes live, submit a support ticket (or reply on the existing one) with the release title and ask us to withdraw it from review.
 Do this as early as possible — we cannot pull back a release that has already been delivered to stores.

 3. A rejected release

-A rejected release stays in your catalogue so you can fix and resubmit it.
-If you do not want it, you can delete it the same way as a draft.
-See Why Was My Release Rejected? for how to correct the most common issues and resubmit.
+A rejected release is not deleted — it stays in your catalogue so you can fix the issue and resubmit it.
+See Why Was My Release Rejected? for how to correct the most common issues.
+If you decide not to release it after all, you can leave it in rejected status; it will not be sent anywhere unless you resubmit.

 4. A release that is already live